With Japan`s Abundant Spider-life, Do Not Forget WEB-SEARCH before you near your front door

 Tsukuba’s spiders are beautiful and abundant.
 They and their webs are fascinating to look at and photograph.
 They certainly make you think.
 They display the most sublime designs found in nature, almost (but not quite) defying the possibility of being the product of random selection- and nature’s most cruel and terrifying face (what can be more horrifying than watching a spider coldly and efficiently dealing with its unfortunate prey?).

-An interesting cultural note is that in Japan there is a story related to a spider’s web which is very similar to the biblical story of the young David hiding from King Saul ( who is paranoid rage is out to kill him).
-In that story, Saul does not enter and search the cave in which the future king of Israel is hiding because a large spider’s web is covering the entrance.
+An interesting cultural note is that in Japan there is a story involving a spider’s web which is very similar to the biblical story of the young (future King) David hiding from King Saul ( who in a paranoid rage is out to kill him).
+In that story, Saul decides not to enter and search the cave in which the future king of Israel is hiding because a large spider’s web is covering the entrance.

-In the same way, a legend about Minamoto no Yoritomo (1147-1199), the founder of the Kamakura Shogunate, tells how the future warlord in his youth was hiding from his enemies in the hollow of a tree.
-Since the opening was covered with a spider’s web, his pursuers did not search inside and find him, allowing to go on living and eventually change the course of Japanese history.
+In the same way, a legend about Minamoto no Yoritomo (1147-1199), the founder of the Kamakura Shogunate, tells of how the future in his youth, the future warlord was hiding from his enemies in the hollow of a tree.
+Since the opening was covered with a spider’s web, his pursuers did not search inside and find him, allowing him to go on living and eventually change the course of Japanese history.